halv19ic/low-voltage-bandgap-reference/README.md

 ![alt text](image-13.png)
 ![alt text](image-14.png)
 ![alt text](image-15.png)
-The simulation results show that the PTAT voltage increases and the CTAT voltage decreases linearly with temperature, consistent with theoretical expectations.
+-The simulation results show that the PTAT voltage increases and the CTAT voltage decreases linearly with temperature, consistent with theoretical expectations.
-The two curves intersect at around 80 °C, which represents the temperature-stable reference point.
+-The two curves intersect at around 80 °C, which represents the temperature-stable reference point.
-This design is suitable for implementing a bandgap reference with good thermal stability.
+-This design is suitable for implementing a bandgap reference with good thermal stability.
-A PNP BJT is added to generate the reference voltage (Vref), and a resistor (R3) is used as a voltage divider.
+-A PNP BJT is added to generate the reference voltage (Vref), and a resistor (R3) is used as a voltage divider.
 ![alt text](image-16.png)
 ![alt text](image-17.png)
 ![alt text](image-18.png)
-The Vref curve (in red) remains relatively flat over a wide temperature range, indicating that the reference voltage is well stabilized with a near-zero temperature coefficient.
+-The Vref curve (in red) remains relatively flat over a wide temperature range, indicating that the reference voltage is well stabilized with a near-zero temperature coefficient.
-The CTAT curve (in blue) decreases linearly with temperature, consistent with the typical behavior of the V_BE voltage.
+-The CTAT curve (in blue) decreases linearly with temperature, consistent with the typical behavior of the V_BE voltage.
-These results confirm that the bandgap circuit operates effectively and achieves the desired temperature compensation.
+-These results confirm that the bandgap circuit operates effectively and achieves the desired temperature compensation.
-The simulated Vref is approximately 0.75 V, slightly lower than the calculated value of 0.79 V.
+-The simulated Vref is approximately 0.75 V, slightly lower than the calculated value of 0.79 V.